carbon-language/carbon-lang/llvm/docs/Coroutines.rst

 The frontend may generate code to call the coroutine function directly;
 this will become a call to the ramp function and will return a pointer to the coroutine object.
-The frontend should always resume or destroy the coroutine using the corresping intrinsics.
+The frontend should always resume or destroy the coroutine using the corresponding intrinsics.

 Returned-Continuation Lowering
 ------------------------------